MicrosoftDocs/windows-insider/wip/at-home/feedback.md

 • **Working on it** - We're working on improvements based on your feedback.

-• **Changes made** - We've made an update based on your feedback!
+• **Changes made** - We've made an update based on your feedback.
 It will also let you know which build or app version has the change and if you need to update to see it.
 If you think there’s more we can look into, please leave a comment.

 • **Needs more info** - We need your help to understand this issue better.
 Please review our comments and add details to help us better understand the problem.

-> [!NOTE]
-> If you're on an Azure Active Directory (AAD) work account, you can also see feedback from other users in your organization.
-[Learn more about giving and tracking feedback as a business.](https://docs.microsoft.com/windows-insider/at-work-pro/wip-4-biz-feedback).

 ## Get involved in our community